craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Alchemy System.md

 *A representation of the nineteen Barrowinch-Gunagido alchemical motifs.*
 #### Philosopher's Stone
 Alchemy begins at the Philosopher's Stone.
 The collected energy in such an object is so great that it effects other objects it is exposed to.
 Alchemical formula will often involve touching, submerging, wrapping, or otherwise contacting the stone or one of its subsidiary products - Red Water and Yellow Powder.
 These two are lesser forms of the stone, Yellow Powder more-so than Red Water, regularly replace the Stone in alchemical formula.

+The Philosopher's Stone is the most important tool an alchemist has.
+It is the source of all energy in the art, and the key to any successful formula.
+As an novice alchemist, you are allowed to begin experimenting with the stone, and handling its byproducts.

 ##### Creating a Stone
 A Philosopher's Stone can be created by following these cryptic instructions;